cocos/cocos-docs/en/asset-manager/bundle.md

 > Author：Santy-Wang

 Starting with v2.4, Creator officially supports Asset Bundle functionality.
-The Asset Bundle is a modular resource tool that allows developers to divide the resources of textures, scripts, scenarios, etc. into different Asset Bundles according to the requirements of the project, loading different Asset Bundles according to the requirements during the game run, minimizing the number of resources to be loaded at startup.Asset Bundle can be placed on demand, e.g. on a remote server, locally, or in a subpack of a mini gaming platform.
+The Asset Bundle is a modular resource tool that allows developers to divide the resources of textures, scripts, scenes, etc. into different Asset Bundles according to the requirements of the project, loading different Asset Bundles according to the requirements during the game run, minimizing the number of resources to be loaded at startup.Asset Bundle can be placed on demand, e.g. on a remote server, locally, or in a subpack of a mini gaming platform.

 ## FAQ